 Cries and Whispers: Environmental Hazards, Model Rule 1.6, and the Attorney's Conflicting Duties to Clients and Others, 72 Wash.
 L. Rev. 409 (1997).

-State and Local Governments Address the Twin Challenges of Climate Change and Energy Alternatives, 23 Nat.
-Resources & Env.
-9 (September 2008) (with Jeffery S. Dennis).
+Co-authored with Jeffery S. Dennis, State and Local Governments Address the Twin Challenges of Climate Change and Energy Alternatives, 23 Natural Resources & Environment 9 (September 2008).

 A Multiple-Strategy Approach to Solving the Energy Puzzle, 38 Trends 10 (March/April 2007).

 Introduction, Public Health Emergencies and the Law: Terrorism and Other Dangers Symposium: Public Health and the Law: Responding to Terrorism and Other Public Health Emergencies in New York.

 SLAPP Suits (Strategic Lawsuit Against Public Participation), The Encyclopedia of American Civil Liberties (2006).

 Introduction, Symposium on 21st Century Law, Technology and Ethics: The Lawyer’s Role as a Public Citizen Serving the Public Good, 35 U. Mem.
 L. Rev. (2005).

 The Lawyer as Public Citizen: Meeting the Pro Bono Challenge, 72 UMKC L. REV. 1 (2004).